Non-stop flights to Bangkok (BKK)

 Flights from Israel to Bangkok

 Tel Aviv is the only city in Israel with direct flights to Bangkok.
-From Tel Aviv, direct flights are offered by EL AL.
+From Tel Aviv, you can fly non-stop with Arkia or EL AL.

 Flights from Italy to Bangkok